NORC at the University of Chicago

-NORC at the University of Chicago, previously the National Opinion Research Center, is an independent non-profit research institute that is affiliated with, but not owned by, the University of Chicago, a private university in Chicago, Illinois, United States.
+NORC at the University of Chicago, originally the National Opinion Research Center, is an independent non-profit research institute affiliated with the University of Chicago, a private university in Chicago, Illinois, United States.

 Established in 1941, its corporate headquarters is located in downtown Chicago, with offices in several other locations throughout the United States.
 Organized as an independent corporation, more than half its board comes from faculty and administration of the University of Chicago.
 It also jointly staffs some of the university's academic research centers.

+In 2026 the NORC was awarded the BBVA Foundation Frontiers of Knowledge Award for 2025 in the category of "Social Sciences".

 History

 The organization was founded by researcher Harry Field in 1941 as the "National Opinion Research Center", with financial support from department-store heir and newspaper owner Marshall Field III (no relation) and the University of Denver, where it was located.
 The center moved to the University of Chicago in 1947.
 Since its founding, NORC at the University of Chicago has conducted numerous social research projects involving opinion surveys, panel surveys, and marketing research.
 It also has conducted other data collection efforts for government agencies, nonprofit agencies, and corporations.

 Data from surveys are also often analyzed in a wide range of social sciences, especially sociology.
 NORC is best known for its large, national surveys, but has also conducted qualitative and quantitative analyses, longitudinal analyses, methodological studies, and international projects.